minio/minio/docs/bucket/notifications/README.md

 | `username` | _string_ | Username to connect to the MQTT server (if required) |
 | `password` | _string_ | Password to connect to the MQTT server (if required) |

-An example configutation for MQTT is shown below:
+An example configuration for MQTT is shown below:

 ```json
 "mqtt": {